 ACTION STEP: Test your page load speed!

 If you are not getting enough website conversions, maybe you are not getting noticed enough.
 Most often, that includes brand confusion between your different social channels, professional networks, online presence, and physical appearance.
 First of all, that’s not a great way to build a cohesive brand identity.
 Secondly, it doesn’t instill a sense of trust and transparency.

 Make sure you have a consistent brand identity.
 That includes not only your brand logo but also your entire online and social presence and your tone of voice.
 Make it easy for your online audience to identify with your business wherever that may be.
-That, in turn, will make them feel more comfortable to reach out to your business.
+That, in turn, will make them feel more comfortable reaching out to your business.

 Use Videos Effectively

 Video marketing should be an essential aspect of your online marketing strategy for 2020 and beyond.
 Advancements in video embedding and sharing technologies by YouTube and Vimeo have made adding video content easier.
 You may also want to consider video apps like TikTok for your content creation.
 Therefore, any multimedia integration is a current craze among business owners and web developers alike.

 However, indiscriminately uploading or embedding video content is not going to help your website conversions.
 To be effective, you need video content with your actual customers applauding your products or services, and also highlighting your distinct features and functions.
 You don’t need a lot; a simple 15-30 second video of a happy customer in your store will do wonders for your website conversions.